Linking lineage and population observables in biological branching processes: Tree and lineage averages in a population

-Let us consider a population of cells as shown in Fig.~\ref{fig1}a, which grow by division into only two offsprings at the end of each cell cycle.
+Let us consider a population of cells as shown in Fig.~\ref{fig1}, which grow by division into only two offsprings at the end of each cell cycle.
 This population dynamics can be studied at three distinct levels : the lineage level (red), the population snapshot (blue) and the tree level which includes the complete phylogeny \cite{Lin2017}.
-For bacteria such as E. coli growing in a rich medium, each cell cycle is well described by an exponential growth phase \cite{Brenner2015}, which for the cell cycle $i$ can be parametrized by only three random variables shown in Fig.~\ref{fig1}b: the size at birth $x_0^i$, the growth rate $\nu^i$ and the generation time $\tau_i$.

-In the following, we consider successively two types of continuous rate models: in the first one based on size, the division rate depends only the size and in the second one, the division rate depends only on the cell age.